agiliariniosm/Alice_Giliarini_Old_Portfolio/README.md

-# Alice_Giliarini_Portfolio
+# My Data Analysis Portfolio:
-My data analysis portfolio
+Alice Giliarini

 # Project 1: Webtoon
 - Used SQL to sift through Webtoon's summaries of comics, find most used words, and pull-out keywords